 2. Pillars

-Create E-employment portals providing the ability/ information to connect employers with potential candidates.
+Further develop E-employment portals providing the ability/ information to connect employers with potential candidates.
 There is a need for working towards establishing online recruitment services for public and private organizations.

 Promote teleworking programs for working from a distance and developing regulation and standards of teleworking to legitimate labor conditions in terms of social benefits, job stability, training and working satisfactory conditions, among others.

-Encourage new ICT occupations (ICT jobs), especially the and create cyber workers’ protection rules.
+Encourage new ICT occupations (ICT jobs), and create cyber workers’ protection rules.

 Strengthen collaborative work by using intranet and extranet.

 Conduct research on the impact of ICTs and the internet on employment opportunities, including jobs which are being lost as well as jobs which are being created through information technology, and the implication of worker rights and protections from having more and more people in casual jobs enabled by the internet.
-This should include a particular focus on the impact on women.

 Need for training people in ICT related technologies to enhance their employment credentials and to provide extra capacity in developing ICT enabled economies in the future.